Muppet Treasure Island: Plot

 Jim Hawkins is a young orphan who lives in an inn in England with his best friends Gonzo and Rizzo.
-Jim listens to Billy Bones' tales about the pirate Captain Flint, who buried his treasure trove on a remote island and executed his crew so only he would own the island's map.
+Jim listens to Billy Bones' tales about the pirate Captain Bernie Flint, who buried his treasure trove on a remote island and executed his crew so only he would own the island's map.
 One night, Bones' crewmate Blind Pew arrives, giving Bones the black spot.
 Just before dying of a heart attack, Bones gives Jim the treasure map and begs him to go after the treasure and keep it safe from pirate hands, especially a one-legged man.
-Just then, an army of pirates attack the inn, destroying it, but Jim, Gonzo, and Rizzo escape with the map.
+Just then, an army of pirates attacks the inn, thus destroying it, but Jim, Gonzo, and Rizzo escape with the map.

 The trio takes the map to the half-wit Squire Trelawney (Fozzie Bear), who arranges a voyage to find the treasure.
 The boys are enlisted aboard the Hispaniola as cabin boys, accompanied by Trelawney, Dr. Livesey (Bunsen Honeydew), and Beaker.
-The ship is commanded by Captain Abraham Smollett (Kermit the Frog) and his overly strict first mate, Mr. Arrow (Sam Eagle).
+The ship is commanded by Captain Abraham Smollett (Kermit the Frog) and his overly strict first mate, Mr. Samuel Arrow (Sam Eagle).
 The boys meet the cook Long John Silver, the one-legged man whom Bones warned them of, but Jim and Silver become good friends.
-The ship sets sail, but Smollett is suspicious of the crew, believing them to be of shady character.
-After Gonzo and Rizzo are kidnapped and tortured by three of the crew who have turned out to be pirates, he has the treasure map locked up for safe keeping.
+The ship sets sail, but Smollett is suspicious of the crew, believing them to be shady.
+After Gonzo and Rizzo are kidnapped and tortured by three of the crew who have turned out to be pirates, he has the treasure map locked up for safekeeping.

 It is revealed that Silver and the secret pirates in the crew had been part of Flint's crew and want the treasure for themselves.
 Silver fools Mr. Arrow into leaving the ship to test out a rowboat, says he drowned, and has his minions steal the map during Arrow's memorial service.
 Jim, Gonzo, and Rizzo discover Silver's treachery and inform Smollett.
-Arriving at Treasure Island, Smollett orders the entire crew save the officers to go ashore, planning to keep himself and non-pirate crew aboard the ship and abandon the pirates on the island.
+Arriving at Treasure Island, Smollett orders the entire crew, save the officers, to go ashore, planning to keep himself and the non-pirate crew aboard the ship and abandon the pirates on the island.
 However, his plan falls through when it is discovered that Silver has kidnapped Jim to have leverage against the captain.
 On the island, Silver invites Jim to join them in the treasure hunt using his late father's compass.
 When Jim refuses, Silver forcibly takes the compass from him.
 Smollett, Gonzo, and Rizzo land on the island in an effort to rescue Jim.
 However, unbeknownst to them, Silver had hidden a squad of pirates aboard the Hispaniola before leaving, and they capture the ship in Smollett's absence.
-On the island, Smollett and the rest of the landing party are captured by the native tribe of pigs, where Smollett reunites with his jilted lover Benjamina Gunn (Miss Piggy), the tribe's queen.
+On the island, Smollett and the rest of the landing party are captured by the native tribe of pigs, where Smollett reunites with his jilted lover Benjamina "Mina" Gunn (Miss Piggy), the tribe's queen.